MCKLtech/Groundhogg-Slack/README.md

-# Groundhogg-Slack
+# Groundhogg Extension for Slack

 A simple extension for Groundhogg that allows you to add and remove users from your Slack workspace, in addition to adding and removing them from specific channels.

-This free extension is built by Colin Longworth from WooNinja.io
+This free extension is built by Colin Longworth from WooNinja.io.
+It is not endorsed or supported by Groundhogg or Slack.

 ## Important - Read Me First